 Roberts I. and Izraeli S., (2014), Br J Haematol, 167, 587 - 599

-Genome Sequencing of an Extended Series of NDM-Klebsiella pneumoniae Neonatal Infections in a Nepali Hospital Characterizes the Extent of Community Versus Hospital-associated Transmission in an Endemic Setting.
+Genome Sequencing of an Extended Series of NDM-Producing Klebsiella pneumoniae Isolates from Neonatal Infections in a Nepali Hospital Characterizes the Extent of Community- versus Hospital-Associated Transmission in an Endemic Setting.

 Stoesser N. et al, (2014), Antimicrob Agents Chemother, 58, 7347 - 7357